 Our computers and mobile phones contain all manner of personal data, from documents featuring details of your date of birth and address to financial records and family photos.

-But taking control of your data when it's time to upgrade to a new machine or device is actually simple.
-Follow these steps and your old bits won't resurface and come back to bite you.
+But, taking control of your data when it's time to upgrade to a new machine or device is also simple.
+Follow these steps and your old digital bits won't come back to bite you.

 Deleted files can be recovered

 Simply deleting a file from your hard drive doesn't mean it's no longer there – it just means the computer doesn't know where to go and look for it.

 A forensic expert, digital criminal or any ne’er-do-well with the right equipment could easily access every single detail even from deleted hard drives that look empty to the untrained eye.

 Even if you're only passing an old laptop on to a relative, it's still worth taking precautions, in case they don't wipe the machine when they upgrade.